Palma-Bifani/GitExpress/README.md

 ### **Python packages**

-Apply git version control to Python projects.
-Please check the links if you want to release a Python package through PyPI (`pip install`).
+Plenty of information is online, but you can check the following links to release a Python package through PyPI (`pip install`).

 - [Code/Astro](https://github.com/semaphoreP/codeastro/tree/main)

-Applications for [Code/Astro 2024](https://semaphorep.github.io/codeastro/) are open!
-Don't miss this opportunity.
-I think it's best for you to attend in person, but you can follow the repository's content too.
+Code/Astro is a workshop aiming to teach astronomers good practice to develope open source Python packages.
+Applications for [Code/Astro 2024](https://semaphorep.github.io/codeastro/) are open, don't miss this amazing opportunity!

 - [Science and Commit](https://github.com/Science-and-Commit/Workshop_2022)

-Science and Commit is an adapted version of Code/Astro done by myself together with Paula Cáceres, Rafael Martínez, and José Vines, aiming to increase the collaboration among Spanish-speaking students during the pandemic in Chile.
+Science and Commit is an adapted version of Code/Astro that I did with Paula Cáceres, Rafael Martínez, and José Vines.
+It aims to increase collaboration among Spanish-speaking students during the pandemic in Chile.

 ### **Personal webpage**